- Program Code:3776

-Our Energy Systems Engineering Technology (Fast-Track) program seeks qualified college or university graduates gain direct admission into year two (semester three) of this three-year advanced diploma program and receive that technology advanced diploma in four semesters.
+The Energy Systems Engineering Technology (Fast-Track) program allows qualified college or university graduates direct admission into Year 2 (Semester 3) of this three-year program to receive a Technology advanced diploma in four semesters.

-The base of this college engineering program is society's changing views on energy and the environment, which are transforming the utility and construction sectors.
-It focuses on offering you the fundamental skills to understand energy and its uses in modern society.
+Forming the base of this college engineering program will be society's changing views on energy and the environment, which are transforming the utility and construction sectors.
+As such, it will focus on offering you the fundamental skills to understand energy and its uses in modern society.

-Due to the changing nature of the energy industry, the program is challenging but offers a unique blend of technical, managerial and entrepreneurial skills that are highly sought after in modern energy and sustainable building companies and sectors.
+Due to the energy industry's changing nature, this program will be challenging but will result in a unique blend of technical, managerial and entrepreneurial skills that are highly sought after in modern energy and sustainable building companies and sectors.